ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Figure out how others experience your guidance
 - Listen challenge commit
 - Gender biases impact both men and women
   - Ask the women who report to you: do you see any gender biases in our organization?
 In my management?
 In leadership?
 In women in tech...what can we do to hire more?
+(NTS: I think the _everyone_ in the organization should be focused on this)
   - Go back to page 158
   - Don’t use gendered language "abrasive", "bossy", "pushy", "shrill", "screechy"
   - Never just say "be more likable"